 The Patient Safety Awards recognise, reward and thank the hard-working teams and individuals who are improving healthcare outcomes for patients across the NHS.

 PReCePT, which stands for the Prevention of Cerebral Palsy in PreTerm Labour was originally developed in 2014 by Dr Karen Luyt, a neonatologist at UH Bristol in collaboration with colleagues at the West of England AHSN.

-Through PReCePT, women going into early labour under 30 weeks are offered magnesium sulphate, which helps to protect their babies’ brains.
+Through PReCePT, women going into early labour under 30 weeks are offered magnesium sulfate, which helps to protect their babies’ brains.
 As a result, fewer babies are likely to develop cerebral palsy, improving quality of life for both preterm babies and their families.
-A dose of magnesium sulphate costs from just £1.
+A dose of magnesium sulfate costs from just £1.

 Since the initial project, PReCePT has been selected by NHS England as one of the AHSN Network’s seven national adoption and spread programmes for 2018-2020.

 PReCePT is also running in tandem with the PReCePT Study, a research trial nested within the wider national programme, funded by the Health Foundation and in partnership with the National Institute for Health and Care Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West).
 This study aims to assess the effectiveness of two different quality improvement approaches in implementing the project across a subset of maternity units.

 Commenting on PReCePT being shortlisted for the award, Dr Karen Luyt said:

 “I’m absolutely delighted that PReCePT is in the running for an HSJ award.
 Being shortlisted is testament to the hard work and commitment of midwives, obstetricians and neonatologists both at UH Bristol and in every maternity unit across the country, as well as everyone behind the scenes from the AHSN Network”.